chalk/chalk/readme.md

 - `chalk.hex('#DEADED').underline('Hello, world!')`
 - `chalk.rgb(15, 100, 204).inverse('Hello!')`

-Background versions of these models are prefixed with `bg` and the first level of the module capitalized (e.g. `keyword` for foreground colors and `bgKeyword` for background colors).
+Background versions of these models are prefixed with `bg` and the first level of the module capitalized (e.g. `hex` for foreground colors and `bgHex` for background colors).

 - `chalk.bgHex('#DEADED').underline('Hello, world!')`
 - `chalk.bgRgb(15, 100, 204).inverse('Hello!')`